daking24/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles => Script that displays current directory contents in long format 4-listmorefiles => Script that displays current directory contents including hidden files in long format 5-listfilesdigitonly => Script that that display current dir contents including hidden files in long format with user & groups ID in numerical display
+6-firstdirectory => Script that creates a directory in the /tmp/ directory 7-